 - X5.
 The first issue identified with the current IRIS relates to how the IRIS mechanism interacts with Transpower's IPP forecast.
 The current IRIS mechanism assumes that any permanent savings made up to, and including, Year 4 are incorporated in the IPP forecast for the following regulatory control period (RCP).
 However, Transpower has informed us that its initial proposals for IPP forecasts are developed in Year 3 of the previous regulatory period, and therefore are unlikely to incorporate Year 4 savings in the forecast. - X6.
 If Year 4 permanent savings are not included in Transpower's final IPP allowance for the following RCP, then the IRIS mechanism will over-reward savings (and overpenalise overspends) in Year 4.
 In the absence of an adjustment, the reward for permanent savings would be almost twice the intended amount. - X7.
-Our proposed solution to this issue involves making an adjustment to the IRIS mechanism so that it no longer assumes that the IPP forecast incorporates
+Our solution to this issue involves making an adjustment to the IRIS mechanism so that it no longer assumes that the IPP forecast incorporates permanent savings made

-- permanent savings made by Transpower in Year 4.
-This requires an adjustment to the baseline adjustment term in the Transpower IRIS IM.1 - X8.
+- by Transpower in Year 4.
+This requires an adjustment to the baseline adjustment term defined in the Transpower IRIS IM. - X8.
 In the current Transpower IRIS IM, to act as a link between regulatory periods, the baseline adjustment term is determined using the value of non-recurrent differences (ie, temporary savings). - X9.
-To implement our proposed solution, the baseline adjustment term defined in the Transpower IRIS IM would need to be modified to cover 'total' (ie, temporary and permanent) savings in Year 4, rather than just temporary savings.
-The draft wording for this proposed change is set out in Attachment B. - X10.
-We propose that this change would be made to be effective from the date of the final decision.
+To implement our solution, the baseline adjustment term defined in the Transpower IRIS IM needs to be modified to cover 'total' (ie, temporary and permanent) savings in Year 4, rather than just temporary savings.
+The wording for this change is set out in Attachment B.

-Issue 2 - Proposed approach to determining the baseline adjustment term
+Issue 2 -Approach to determining the baseline adjustment term

-- X11.
-The second issue with the IRIS, as raised previously by Transpower, relates to how we propose to determine the baseline adjustment term.
-In considering this issue, we have taken into account the implications of the proposed change to the Transpower IMs explained in issue 1. - X12.
-Under the proposed IM change, total savings in Year 4 need to be estimated.
-This amount can itself be determined from an estimate of Transpower's temporary opex savings in Year 3 of the IPP. - X13.
-Although we do not consider any IM change is required to allow us to determine the baseline adjustment term (and to respond to issues raised by Transpower) we consider it is useful to provide further information and guidance on how we intend to estimate the value of temporary savings required for the baseline adjustment term. - X14.
+- X10.
+The second issue with the IRIS, as raised previously by Transpower, relates to how we will determine the baseline adjustment term.
+In considering this issue, we have taken into account the implications of the change to the Transpower IMs explained in issue 1. - X11.
+Under the IM change, total savings in Year 4 need to be estimated.
+This amount can be determined using an estimate of Transpower's temporary opex savings in Year 3 of the IPP.
+This is demonstrated in Attachment C. - X12.
+Although we do not consider any IM change is required to allow us to determine the baseline adjustment term (and to respond to issues raised by Transpower), we consider it is useful to provide further information and guidance on how we intend to estimate the value of temporary savings required for the baseline adjustment term. - X13.
 As part of this paper we outline two methods through which we intend to estimate temporary savings in Year 3 of RCP2.
-We consider that a back casting approach from the IPP forecast is likely to be the most appropriate methodology for estimating temporary savings in a specific year.
+We expect that a back casting approach using the IPP forecast will be the most appropriate methodology for estimating temporary savings in a specific year. - X14.
+We have identified two separate back casting methods which we consider have the greatest potential.
+These approaches are: - X14.1 Method 1: Year 1 back cast. - X14.2 Method 2: Step and Trend back cast.